 Cost of Dual Credit CoursesThe cost of courses taken from MSU by high school students vary depending on the delivery location.
 A typical course is 3-4 credit hours.
 Tuition is due within the first two weeks of the semester.
 Exact dates can be found by contacting the Business Office.

-- For Fall 2014, tuition and fees for courses taken at the high school are $121.78 per credit hour.
+- For Fall 2014, tuition and fees for courses taken at the high school and on campus are $121.78 per credit hour.

 Earn an Emerging Scholars Award equal to the tuition for each Dual Credit course taken at your high school during your high school junior and/or senior year.
 When you enroll on the MSU campus as a full-time student for the semester following your high school graduation, you can use your Emerging Scholars Award to offset the cost of tuition and fees.
 Recipients of the Bank of North Dakota grant and/or Dollars for Scholars may not receive an Emerging Scholars Award.